artur9010/lightdm-webkit-material/README.md

 ### How to install

-Instructions will differ for every platform, but I can tell you how to install it on Arch Linux:
+Instructions will differ for every platform:

 1. Install and enable `lightdm` and `lightdm-webkit2-greeter`
 2. In the terminal, `cd` to `/usr/share/lightdm-webkit/themes/`